 Pushchairs are not able to be taken inside the house.
 There is a pushchair park at the rear of the house where they can be left while you visit the house.

-Longleat is a large self-contained complex that includes several places to eat and drink, although some of these are only accessible by visitors with a day ticket (and not to visitors with a house and gardens ticket).
+Longleat is a large self-contained complex that includes several places to eat and drink.
 Visitors to the house can eat at the Cellar Café in the old vaults below the house, which serves light meals including jacket potatoes, sandwiches and cream tea, as well as The Orangery in the house’s 19th-century conservatory.

 Visitors with a day ticket also have access to the Watering Hole Cafe in the African Village at the drive-through safari park as well as the Chameleon Tree Restaurant and the Pizza Piazza in the Main Square.